 Since our inception, our company staff has offered significant volunteer support for many worthy causes and nonprofit groups over the years.
 We have highlighted the groups we work more closely with below.
 We provide many resources for these community groups and often speak to the public or news organizations on their behalf.

 Dallas Mavericks, Dallas Parks/Schools

 By the second year, we included another partner, Pricewaterhouse Coopers who graciously provides a large number of volunteers each year.
-Our owner provided a new name for the program of "Trees for Threes", and a tree is planted for each 3 pointer scored at home.
+Our owner provided a new name for the program of "Trees for Threes", and a tree is planted for each three-pointer scored at home.
 Each year we plant over 300 larger trees in Dallas schools and parks and our company provides pro-bono maintenance for three years.
-The name of Trees for Threes has now spread to seven other NBA teams around the nation.
-It is a sustainable tree planting because we try to replace any tree that is lost.
+The Trees for Threes program has now spread to seven other NBA teams around the nation.
+It is a sustainable tree planting program as we try to replace any tree that is lost.

 Friends of Reverchon Park